-The city reduces data storage costs, increases speed of data backups with refreshed data backup system from STORServer and the newest features in IBM® Spectrum® Protect.
+The city reduces data storage costs, increases the speed of data backups with a refreshed data backup system from STORServer and the newest features in IBM® Spectrum® Protect.

 With a partnership spanning nearly two decades, STORServer’s built to order data backup appliances have progressed to meet the city’s changing needs.

 “The combination of STORServer and IBM Spectrum Protect simply works and has met our requirements from day one,” said the system administrator for the city.
 “Some of my counterparts are on their third iteration of backup technology and are still trying to find a technology partner that meets their requirements.
 We consider ourselves very fortunate to have a backup system that meets all of our needs, even as those requirements have evolved from the start of our partnership 17 years ago.”